arahiautomation/awesome-mysql/index.md

 ## Testing

-*Testing tools and public data
+*Testing tools and public data*

 - [Random Query Generator](https://launchpad.net/randgen) - pseudo-random data and query generator that can be used to test almost any DB.
+- [Employees sample database](https://github.com/datacharmer/test_db) - a sample MySQL database with an integrated test suite, used to test applications and database servers